 For a number of years we have been publishing data from the Department of Homeland Security on Australian visas approvals including the E-3 visa.
 This article answers a persistent questions on social media: “Has anyone recently applied for an E-3 at [INSERT CONSULTE NAME]?”.

 Some surprising data is that three of the top four locations are in Australia.
 Sydney was the clear leader, with London splitting Melbourne and Perth.
-Bridgetown, Vancouver, Nassau, Ottawa, Hyderabad and Dublin rounded out the Top Ten.
+Bridgetown, Vancouver, Calgary, Ottawa, Nassau and Hyderabad rounded out the Top Ten.

-Some of the locations we needed to check to see where they were on the map, and possibly the most remote US Consulate for an E-3 was Kathmandu in Nepal!
+Last Summer when we first reported these numbers, we needed to check to see where some consulates were on the map!
+Possibly the most remote US Consulate for an E-3 was Kathmandu in Nepal, but no surprise that there were no approvals in the middle of winter.

 As we have outlined in several articles and in a recent video series on Immigration questions, unless you have a lay down misère E-3 application, you might consider a US Consulate inside Australia.
 An Immigration attorney might also be a good idea if you do have something lurking in your past that might arise during your E-3 interview.

 What this report does NOT show, is how many E-3 visas were denied by individual US Consulates.
-As this data is from July 2018, we will try to update it as new data becomes available..
+As this data is from February 2019, and we will try to update it as new data becomes available..

 About The Australian Community